wcode-software/sentency-server/README.md

 # Sentency Server

-The server will be done using Javalin, a simple web framework for Java and Kotlin.
+The server will be done using Ktor, a simple web framework for Kotlin.

 ## Third-Party Libraries

-Javalin come with built-in libraries but it's mostly a "plug what you need" type of framework, because of that we had to add some third party libraries to fill some gaps:
+Ktor come with built-in libraries but it's mostly a "plug what you need" type of framework, because of that we had to add some third party libraries to fill some gaps:

 * [Ktor](https://ktor.io/): Ktor is an asynchronous framework for creating microservices, web applications, and more.